BruceChanJianLe/HandWrittenDigitRecognition/README.md

 The result (weights) is being saved into trained_model.h5

 ### keras_tesing_2.py
-This python3 script test the trained model by loading the trained_model.h5 file.
+This python3 script tests the trained model by loading the trained_model.h5 file.
 And let it evaluate the testing data to obtain the accuracy of the model

 ### keras_testing_convo_1.py